Our replica of the famous motor show showcases the "cars of the future" in true Revival style

 Sit back, buckle up, and hold on tight as you experience an adrenaline rush like never before during our circuit hot laps.

-Sit back, buckle up and hold on tight as you experience an adrenaline rush like never before on the world’s only original classic racetrack.
-Enjoy the high-speed corners and tight chicane with a Goodwood Racing Instructor at the wheel of a high-performance Alpine A110S.
-Squeezing every last bit of horsepower out of the turbocharged engine, your pulse will be racing come the home straight of the third and final lap.
+Enjoy the high-speed corners and tight chicane with a Goodwood racing instructor at the wheel of a high-performance Alpine A110S.
+Squeezing every last bit of horsepower out of the turbocharged engine, your pulse will be racing come the home straight of the third and final lap on the world’s only original classic racetrack.

 The Alpine A110S is a lightweight, high-performance sports car that embodies agility, precision, and pure driving pleasure.
 Powered by a turbocharged 1.8-liter engine, it delivers 288 horsepower, offering a thrilling and responsive driving experience.